 PRP is more effective than hyaluronic acid in reducing pain and increasing function (11).

 At the Centeno-Schultz Clinic, we are experts in the treatment of osteoarthritic conditions.
-Treatment options include PRP and bone marrow-derived stem cell injections.
-The Centeno-Schultz Clinic was the first clinic in the world to inject stem cells in the lumbar spine.
+Treatment options include PRP and bone marrow concentrate injections.
+The Centeno-Schultz Clinic was the first clinic in the world to inject bone marrow concentrate into the lumbar spine.
 We have published extensively in the field of regenerative orthopedics providing patients an alternative to the risks and complications associated with traditional orthopedic surgery.
 We have also published our results which are available by clicking here.

 In Conclusion